 Plant 2A is one of the most energy-efficient thermal generation plants in the world.
 Expansion of the 1970's vintage George M. Sullivan Plant 2 uses GE LM6000 combustion turbine technology and produce 120 megawatts in a 2x1 combined-cycle configuration.

-Plant 2A expansion project at a glance
+Plant 2A generation replacement project at a glance

 - 120 megawatt, 2x1 combined-cycle, natural-gas-fired power generation